-You may have noticed that Minimalism, Minimalist living or Minimalist lifestyle are now frequently used phrases by the online community.
+You may have noticed that Minimalism, Minimalist living or Minimalist lifestyle are now frequently used phrases by eco-minded online communities.

 For many, the term Minimalism conjures up images of sparse, clinical white living rooms containing nothing much at all.
 But this is a rebrand of previous definitions of Minimalism and doesn’t look like anything in particular.
 It is simply a lifestyle or attitude that’s open to interpretation and it’s possible you might be implementing it already.